Capitol Police rejected offers of federal help to quell mob

 Sen. Chuck Schumer, D-N.Y., the incoming majority leader, said he will fire the Senate sergeant-at-arms.

-The Capitol had been closed to the public since March because of the COVID-19 pandemic, which killed more than 350,000 people in the United States.
-In normal times, the building is open to the public and lawmakers pride themselves on their availability to their constituents.
+The U.S. Capitol had been closed to the public since March because of the COVID-19 pandemic that has killed more than 350,000 people.
+But normally, the building is open to the public and lawmakers pride themselves on their availability to their constituents.

-It’s not clear how many Capitol Police offers were on-duty Wednesday.
-There are 2,300 officers who patrol 16 acres of ground and protect the 435 House members, 100 senators and their staffs.
-By example, the city of Minneapolis has about 840 uniformed officers for a population of 425,000 across more than 6,000 acres of land.
+It is not clear how many officers were on-duty Wednesday, but the complex is policed by a total of 2,300 officers for 16 acres of ground who protect the 435 House representatives, 100 U.S. Senators and their staff.
+By comparison, the city of Minneapolis has about 840 uniformed officers policing a population of 425,000 in a 6,000-acre area.

-The Capitol Police has an operating budget of $460 million and has experience with high-security, high-stakes moments.
-It is used to managing large crowds and large events such as the inauguration, the State of the Union and mass demonstrations.

 There were signs for weeks that violence could strike on Jan.
 6, when Congress convened for a joint session to finish counting the Electoral College votes that would confirm Democrat Joe Biden had won the presidential election.